openshift-knative/docs/versions/v0.5.0/rn-knative-v0.5.0-OCP-4x.md

 >**NOTE:** The functionality introduced by Knative on an OpenShift cluster is in preview only.
 Red Hat support is not provided, and this release should not be used in a production environment.
 Features are still under development and are not fully supported under Red Hat Subscription Level Agreements.

->**NOTE:** The features outlined in this document, reflect the contributions of the Red Hat team, specififcally.
-For complete release information relating to Knative, refer to the Resources and Links section of this document.
+>**NOTE:** The features outlined in this document, reflect the selected contributions of the Red Hat team.
+For complete release information relating to Knative, refer to the **Resources and Links** section of this document.
 -------------

 ## General Information